Monitoring IBM MQ

 IBM MQ sensor can work in a Kubernetes cluster, Docker, virtual machine, and bare metal in hybrid environments.
 It can also monitor both local and remote Queue Manager in current complex environments.
 See the following common scenarios for reference:

-• If the Instana host agent and IBM MQ run in the same virtual machine, then this local monitoring supports both the local binding mode and the client binding mode to connect to the Queue Manager.
-Monitoring IBM MQ Queue Manager instances through the local or client binding modes depend on the presence of the user account into the mqm group of IBM MQ to run the Instana host agent:
+• If the Instana host agent and IBM MQ run in the same machine, then this local monitoring supports both the local binding mode and the client binding mode to connect to the Queue Manager.
+Monitoring IBM MQ Queue Manager instances through the local or client binding modes depend on the privilege of the user account that is running the Instana host agent.

-• If the user account is added in the mqm group, then IBM MQ sensor automatically monitors all IBM MQ Queue Manager instances through the local binding mode.
+• If the user account is privileged, then IBM MQ sensor automatically monitors all IBM MQ Queue Manager instances through the local binding mode.

-• If the user account is not in the mqm group, then IBM MQ sensor monitors all IBM MQ Manager instances through the client binding mode.
-In such a condition, you need to configure some MQ connection parameters in the agent configuration file <agent_install_dir>/etc/instana/configuration.yaml.
+• If the user account is not privileged, then IBM MQ sensor monitors all IBM MQ Manager instances through the client binding mode.
+In such a condition, you need to configure some IBM MQ connection parameters in the agent configuration file <agent_install_dir>/etc/instana/configuration.yaml.

-For more information about MQ connection parameters, see the Instana agent in a virtual machine section.
+For more information about MQ connection parameters, see the Instana agent in a virtual or physical machine section.

 • If the Instana host agent and IBM MQ run in the same Kubernetes cluster or in the same Docker environment, this kind of local monitoring can support only the client binding mode to connect to Queue Manager.
 To use the client binding mode to monitor IBM MQ Queue Manager instances, you need to configure some IBM MQ connection parameters in the agent configuration file.
 For more information, see the Instana agent in a Kubernetes cluster and Instana agent in a Docker container sections.